555me/hsrGameInfo/README.md

-# StarRailData
+# SRData
-Repository containing the data for the game Honkai: Star Rail.
+Repository containing the data for the game HSR.

 # How do I find the missing text map entries?